andreas-mausch/moonwatch/certificates/CreateSamsungCertificate.md

 I don't really understand the website does.
 It does a CSRF POST to https://account.samsung.com/accounts/TDC/signInProc?v=1633174758941, but the password is client-side hashed or encrypted already.

+The important bit is: After you logged in, your are presented a JSON response with your `userId` and your `access_token`.
+You need both for the next step.

 # Request the Certificate

 TODO: Show the decompiled Java code